enrigrisan/PK_NeuralODE_ML/README.md

 A MATLAB implementation of a **Latent Neural Ordinary Differential Equation (Neural ODE)** model for population pharmacokinetics (PK), built using the Deep Learning Toolbox.
 The model learns continuous-time drug concentration trajectories from sparse, irregularly sampled patient observations following a bolus injection.

-Current application is for a Tacrolimus PK model [ref needed]
+Current application is for a Tacrolimus PK model [D. Chen, et al. (2023)]

 ---
 ## Overview